English speaking skills for PTE test

 Some voices can be transformed in specific circumstances.
 Below are several examples:

-1. Using the Schwa.
-Grammar words and articles can be reduced to a "Schwa sound", such as "to" /tu/ becoming /tə/, and "than" /ðæn/ becoming /ðən/;
+- Using the Schwa.
+Grammar words and articles can be reduced to a "Schwa sound", such as "to"

-2. Linking vowels.
-When a word ends with explosive sounds like /t/, /k/, and /p/ and the following word begins with a vowel sound, we link them together, such as that element becoming tha-telement;
+and the following word begins with a vowel sound, we link them together, such asthat element

-3. Inserting new sounds.
+; - Inserting new sounds.
 When a word ends with a vowel sound and the following word begins with a vowel sound, we often insert a connecting sound.
-For instance: many of can be many jof.
+For instance:

 There are lots of variations in pronunciation that we need to learn and practice.
 While this might feel overwhelming for some beginners, it is a vital part of speaking like a native and sounding natural.
 Keep learning from online resources and practice consistently until you feel comfortable.